-- Gyuto: This larger knife is equivalent to a European chef’s knife and is a general-utility knife for cutting meat or vegetables.
+- Gyuto: This larger knife is equivalent to a European chef’s knife and is a general utility knife for cutting meat or vegetables.
 With a slightly curved blade, it can cut in a chopping or rocking motion.

 - Sujihiki: These knives are similar to European slicers but typically have a thinner blade that allows for a more precise cut.
 They are ideal for filleting or carving meat.

-- Honesuki: A honesuki knife is the Japanese version of a boning knife, intended for deboning and preparing poultry.
+- Honesuki: A Honesuki knife is the Japanese version of a boning knife, intended for deboning and preparing poultry.

-- Yanagiba: Most popularly used for slicing blocks of fish, this angled knife type is often used to prepare sashimi and nigiri sushi since it allows for clean, smooth cuts in a long drawing motion.
+- Yanagiba: Most popularly used for slicing blocks of fish, this angled knife is often used to prepare sashimi and nigiri sushi since it allows for clean, smooth cuts in a long drawing motion.